 CHAVA has injected advances in composite material and carbon fiber fabrication methods and engineering insights based on the latest aerodynamic modelling techniques developed by the world’s leading research scientists to deliver a robust design solution at low cost with high structural reliability, providing our customers with a cutting edge wind turbine that combines the classical advantages of VAWTs (much lower noise and bird kill, no yaw system, and better aesthetics) with the efficiencies and reliability typical of more common HAWT systems.

 CHAVA’S Small Wind VAWT is rated at 25 KW of electrical power at 11m/s wind speed and can withstand storms of up to 280 km/h.
-CHAVA Wind’s innovative engineering solution to the Troposkein profile avoids premature bearing failure by spreading both horizontal and vertical forces along the length of its axis, for lower vibration, greater durability, and quietness, giving the CHAVA Wind turbine a rare tranquility not found in ordinary wind turbines.
+CHAVA Wind’s innovative engineering solution to the Troposkein profile avoids premature bearing failure by spreading both horizontal and vertical forces along the length of its axis, for lower vibration, greater durability, giving the CHAVA Wind turbine a rare tranquility not found in ordinary wind turbines.